gazpitchy92/remix-weather-app/README.md

 ## Known Problems

 1. Hard refreshing the `/HomePage` causes the CSS to break.
-2. NPM install requires legacy-peer-deps due to beta versions.
+2. NPM install requires --legacy-peer-deps due to beta versions.